 I head my firm’s litigation practice, which covers all aspects of inheritance, probate and trust litigation.
 I was voted the 2016 lawyer of the year in Best Lawyers for trusts and estates litigation in Miami, Florida, and have been rated a “top lawyer” in my field by Super Lawyers since 2013.
-In addition to an active litigation practice, I also mediate trusts and estates cases and am certified by the Florida Supreme Court as a Circuit Civil Mediator (certification # 32893 R).
+In addition to an active litigation practice, I also have an active mediation practice and am certified by the Florida Supreme Court as a Circuit Civil Mediator (certification # 32893 R).
 Click here for my mediator’s pledge.

 My team’s developed specialized experience in cross-border estate matters, and in connection with that work I’m a member of the Miami branch of the Society of Trust and Estate Practitioners (STEP), a worldwide association of trusts and estates professionals, and STEP’s litigation arm, referred to as the Contentious Trusts and Estates Global Special Interest Group.
 Although most of our international work never makes the headlines, we were lead counsel in the widely-reported burial dispute involving former Venezuelan President Carlos Andrés Pérez (in which our clients prevailed, click here), and served as lead U.S. counsel for the Thomas & Agnes Carvel Foundation in a case we successfully litigated in the London Chancery Division, resulting in a reported opinion: Thomas & Agnes Carvel Foundation v Carvel EWHC 1314 (Ch).